| Title: | Aggregation Operators and Preordered Sets |

 Note that the class of dispersion functions includes

-e.g. the sample variance (see var
+e.g. the sample variance (see var),

-standard veriation (see sd
+standard veriation (see sd),

-range (see range
+range (see range and then diff),

-interquartile range (see IQR
+interquartile range (see IQR),

-median absolute deviation (see mad
+median absolute deviation (see mad).

 The function returns a single logical value,

-which states whether x
+which states whether x has no greater

 spread than y